-2. Different materials require different cleaning methods
+Different materials require different cleaning methods

 Although most sex toys are made of silicone or plastic, you should not wash them together - spend a little more time and wash each sex toy separately.
 Anything that's non-motorized or waterproof and made of silicone, pyrex or stainless steel can be boiled in water for a few minutes.
-Disinfectant sprays as well as cleaning the sex toy with warm water and soap are alternatives to boiling.
-Almost all toys can be washed with plain water and ordinary soap.
-This applies to products made of silicone, glass, steel, leather and plastic.
-It's best to avoid using fancy perfumed soaps, because they can leave a residue on the toy that can irritate your genitals when you use it again.
-Also try to avoid using antibacterial soaps (for the same reason) and just stick to something mild.
-Another great way to tackle harmful bacteria is to use specially designed toy cleaning products.
-You cannot go wrong if you choose our Toy Cleaner!
-Don’t forget to let your sex toy dry completely before storing.
+Disinfectant sprays, as well as cleaning the sex toy with warm water and soap, are alternatives to boiling.
+Always be sure to thoroughly rinse your toy with water after cleaning with a disinfectant spray or bleach solution, as you don't want residuals left over on your toy.

-If the sex toy has a motor or batteries, please make sure that it is completely waterproof before washing it.
-This information is usually stated on the packaging.
-If you are not sure or have not found the information, it is better not to immerse it entirely.
-Water and soap or toy cleaner spray are better cleaning options for sex toys that are not waterproof.
+Do not forget about the motor!If the sex toy has a motor or batteries, please ensure that it is fully waterproof before washing it by immersing it in a liquid cleaning agent.
+This information is usually found on the packaging or the manufacturer's website.
+If you are unsure or have not found the information, it is better not to immerse it entirely.
+Hand washing with water and soap or a toy cleaner spray are better cleaning options for motorized sex toys that are not waterproof.

-4. Say no to paper towels
+Say no to paper towels

-5. Time to clean
+When to clean

-One body part - one toy
+One body part, one toy

 Never use the same sex toy in different intimate places without thoroughly washing it between switches.
 This primarily applies to vaginal+anal or anal+oral sex.
 The microbiota of your lower digestive tract is dramatically different from the one in the vagina or mouth.
 Mixing them is never a good idea.
 If you need to use one toy in two places, use a condom, changing it every time you switch places.